Ricky Ponting: 2010–11 Ashes defeat

 Australia entered the 2010–11 Ashes series hoping to regain The Ashes from England on home soil as they had four years previously.
-The First Test in Brisbane was drawn after both sides posted large batting totals.
+The First Test in Brisbane was drawn after both teams posted large batting totals.
 Ponting was caught behind for 10 in the first innings and 51 not out in the second.
 A barren run followed in the subsequent three Tests, scoring 52 runs in total as Australia lost the series.
 Ponting became the first Australian captain to lose an Ashes series in Australia since Allan Border in 1987.
 During the Fourth Test Ponting was involved in an on-field argument with umpires, and was fined 40% of his match fee, which accounted to around $5,400.
 Ponting missed the Fifth Test due to a finger injury, and Michael Clarke stood in as Australia's captain.
 Australia's heavy defeat in the series and Ponting's poor run of form caused his position in the team to be questioned.
 Former Australian captain Steve Waugh suggested dropping him down the batting order; others, such as former Australian batsman and South African captain Kepler Wessels, called for him to relinquish the captaincy to focus on his batting.

 Yet, for his performances in 2010, he was named as captain of the World ODI XI by the ICC.